Yonle/bostr/README.md

 # Bostr
-A nostr bouncer for reducing client bandwidth.
+A nostr relay bouncer.

 ## What is this?
-It's a bouncer for Nostr relays
+**Bostr** is a multi nostr relay proxy that were serving in a server that act like an normal nostr relay.

 ## Why?
 Nostr relays is bunch of dummy servers and usually connects to more than 5-10 relays to work properly.